WatcherEYE12/Murder-Mystery/README.md

 # Murder-Mystery
-Go to The installation Directory for the Zip Extract it and run 'Murder Mystery.exe' to play
+Go to The installation Directory for the Zip Extract it and run 'Entity Murder Mystery.exe' to play